atomjump/loop-server/README.md

 # Server Setup

 1. /server directory.
-Replace atomjump with your own domain.
+Replace atomjump with your own domain, and put any relevant files into your Apache 'sites available' setup.
+You may need to restart Apache.

 2. /config/configORIGINAL.json.
 Copy to config/config.json.
 Replace the options with your own accounts and paths.